youzan/vant/packages/vant/src/dialog/README.md

 ### Confirm dialog

-Used to confirm some messages, including a confirm button and a cancel button.
+Used to confirm some messages, including a confirm button and a cancel button by default.

 ```js
 showConfirmDialog({